LARC Train-the-Trainer Courses (CPD approved)

 The training is also open to any health practitioner who meets the criteria to become a trainer.
 The following fees apply.
 The fees for the LARC TTT Course (incl GST) are:

 - $650 for members

 - $800 for non members*

-*non members will also receive membership as an Associate of NZCSRH valid up until the annual membership renewal in July of each year.
+*non members will receive NZCSRH Associate membership, valid up until the annual membership renewal in July of each year.